 Training Requirements for 30 Hour OSHA Construction Safety & Health Program

 Local Law 196 mandates completion of OSHA training for supervisors employed within the Five Boroughs on certain size projects.
 Supervisor’s, including Construction Supers, Site Safety Managers, Site Safety Coordinators, Concrete Safety Managers, or Competent Persons are required to provide evidence of completion of the 30-HR OSHA Construction Safety Outreach Training program by June 2019.

 In New York City, the 30-HR OSHA Training is required for individuals applying as a Site Safety Manager, Site Safety Coordinator, and/or Superintendent based on the applicant’s qualifications.
 Additionally, this program is increasingly a primary requirement for supervisory staff on many construction contracts throughout NY, NJ, Rhode Island and Connecticut.

 Foreman, field supervisors, project management, and other personnel with safety responsibility affiliated with a construction firm or job site.

 Students are required to complete 100% of the course and actively participate in all learning activities.

-Upon completion of the 30 Hour OSHA training course students will receive a certificate from TSCTA and within 90 days participants will receive an OSHA 30-Hour Construction Industry wallet card from the OSHA Training Institute (OTI).
-The OSHA Outreach Program Training Guidelines (April 2017) require that the OSHA course completion cards are issued directly to each student, regardless of who paid for the training.
+Upon training completion, students will receive a certificate of completion from Gallagher Bassett.
+No more than 90 days after the training, participants will receive an OSHA 30-Hour Construction Industry wallet card from the OSHA Training Institute (OTI).
+The OSHA Outreach Program Training Guidelines (January 2019) require that the OSHA course completion cards are issued directly to each student, regardless of who paid for the training.